mlange806/kitcheninventoryapp/README.md

 Kitchenineered
 ===================

-Andorid app that tracks kitchen inventory.
+Android app that tracks kitchen inventory.

 1. Go to http://developer.android.com/sdk/index.html
 2. Download the 32-bit version for your operating system.